rsaavedraf/fxp/README.md

 It should produce a long testing output, like the one in the *output.\*.txt* file(s).
 At the end it will ideally show a list with the observed number of warnings for each of the frac bit configurations tested.
-If an error larger than the maximum tolerance is found, then an assert will get triggered stopping the program immediately, showing the function call that was being tested right then.
+If an error larger than the maximum allowed is found, an assert will get triggered stopping the program immediately, showing the function call that was being tested right then.

-Up to now I have run and tested it successfully (zero warnings) on a couple of CPUs listed below, using gcc v11.3.0 both without and with some -O options:
+Up to now I have run and tested it successfully (zero asserts) on the CPUs listed below, using gcc v11.3.0 both without and with some -O options:

 [Little Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
 - Intel Core i7-6700K